· 26 April 2019 ·

 1870,0514.1171, ©Trustees, British Museum, London

 [oven-roasted parsnips are delicious]

 Droeshout’s artistic abilities are typically

 Droeshout’s work as a whole.

 Unattributed and unsourced, this anonymous condemnation comes from Wikipedia’s entry for Martin Droeshout.
 Quelle surprise.
 Wikipedia’s Stratfordian editorial bias is blatant and pervasive.
-The entry trashes Droeshout as a literal chiseler, and blames him as if he, personally, snuck his Clumsy Willy into the book in a rogue act of literary sabotage.
+The entry trashes Droeshout as a literal chiseller, and blames him as if he personally snuck his Clumsy Willy into the book in a rogue act of literary sabotage.

 Whoever wrote the statement wants to dismiss the portrait, get it out of sight, turn the page on it as quickly as possible, and get you to do the same.
 Short-circuit thoughtful inquiry into why this large (6.1×7.4 in, 156×188 mm) depiction of the nominal author on the title page of such an important publication should be so obviously awful.